erickim713/DesignProject/dp7/README.md

 		* End the recording (test end recording)
 	* Find out what you did on previous nights
 		* How much are you supposed to collect from your friends on May 2nd?
-		* Who were you with on May 5th?
+		* How much did you spend the whole day?
 	* Find out where you were on previous nights
 		* Where were you at 11:50pm on May 5th?
 		* At what time did you arrive at your home on April 27th?